Stable rank of $\mathrm{C}(X)\rtimes\Gamma$

-A considerable amount of work has been done concerning this question, and finally it is solved recently by Alboiu and Lutley in \cite{Lutley-Alboiu}.
+A considerable amount of work has been done concerning this question, and finally it was solved recently by Alboiu and Lutley in \cite{Lutley-Alboiu}.
 For the C*-algebra of a minimal homeomorphism, one can consider the orbit-breaking subalgebra, which was introduced by Putnam for Cantor dynamical systems (\cite{Put-PJM}) and then constructed for a general minimal homeomorphism by Q.~Lin (\cite{Lin-Q-RSA}).
 It was shown by Archey and Phillips (\cite{A-NCP-LAlg}) that if the orbit-breaking subalgebra has stable rank one, then the transformation group C*-algebra must have stable rank one.
-If the minimal dynamical system has a Cantor factor (so that the orbit-breaking subalgebra is an AH algebra with diagonal maps), with the result of \cite{EHT-sr1}, one has that the transformation group C*-algebra has stable rank one (see \cite{A-NCP-LAlg}) (this result is also generalized by Suzuki in \cite{Suzuki-sr1} to the C*-algebra of a minimal almost finite groupoid).
-For a general minimal homeomorphism ($\Int$-action), the orbit-breaking subalgebra might not be AH, but rather a unital inductive limit of subhomogeneous C*-algebras with diagonal maps (the DSH algebras of \cite{Lutley-Alboiu}).
+If the minimal dynamical system has a Cantor factor (so that the orbit-breaking subalgebra is an AH algebra with diagonal maps), with the result of \cite{EHT-sr1}, one has that the transformation group C*-algebra has stable rank one (see \cite{A-NCP-LAlg}) (this result was generalized by Suzuki in \cite{Suzuki-sr1} to the C*-algebra of a minimal almost finite groupoid).
+For a general minimal homeomorphism (i.e., $\Int$-action), the orbit-breaking subalgebra might not be AH, but it is still a unital inductive limit of subhomogeneous C*-algebras with diagonal maps (the DSH algebras of \cite{Lutley-Alboiu}).
 Alboiu and Lutley show in \cite{Lutley-Alboiu} that any unital simple DSH algebra has stable rank one, and thus the C*-algebra of a minimal homeomorphism has stable rank one.

-Beyond the case of $\Int$-actions, however, it is not clear how to construct orbit-breaking subalgebras in general.
-So, instead, one may consider the Uniform Rokhlin Property (URP) and Cuntz-comparison of Open Sets (COS) (see Definitions \ref{Defn-URP} and \ref{Defn-COS}) for a topological dynamical system $(X, \Gamma)$, where $\Gamma$ is a countable discrete amenable group.
-These two properties are introduced in \cite{Niu-MD-Z}, and it is shown that, under the assumption of the (URP) and (COS), the radius of comparison of the crossed product C*-algebra $\mathrm{C}(X)\rtimes\Gamma$ is dominated by half of the mean dimension of $(X, \Gamma)$ (\cite{Niu-MD-Z}), and the C*-algebra $\mathrm{C}(X)\rtimes\Gamma$ is classified by its Elliott invariant if $(X, \Gamma)$ has mean dimension zero (\cite{Niu-MD-Z-absorbing}).
-Moreover, any free and minimal $\Int^d$-action have the (URP) and (COS) (\cite{Niu-MD-Zd}).
+Beyond the case of $\Int$-actions, however, it is not clear how to construct large subalgebras in general.
+To overcome this difficulty, Uniform Rokhlin Property (URP) and Cuntz-comparison of Open Sets (COS) (see Definitions \ref{Defn-URP} and \ref{Defn-COS}) for a topological dynamical system $(X, \Gamma)$, where $\Gamma$ is a countable discrete amenable group, were introduced in \cite{Niu-MD-Z}.
+In \cite{Niu-MD-Z}, it was shown that, with the (URP) and (COS), the radius of comparison of the crossed product C*-algebra $\mathrm{C}(X)\rtimes\Gamma$ is dominated by half of the mean dimension of $(X, \Gamma)$ (\cite{Niu-MD-Z}), and the C*-algebra $\mathrm{C}(X)\rtimes\Gamma$ is classified by its Elliott invariant if $(X, \Gamma)$ has mean dimension zero (\cite{Niu-MD-Z-absorbing}).
+Moreover, it was also shown in \cite{Niu-MD-Zd} that any free and minimal $\Int^d$-action has the (URP) and (COS).